Video game: Video game terminology

-Freedoom, a clone of the first-person shooter Doom.
+Freedoom, an open-source clone of the first-person shooter Doom.
 Common elements include a heads-up display along the bottom that includes the player's remaining health and ammunition.

 The gameplay experience varies radically between video games, but many common elements exist.
 Most games will launch into a title screen and give the player a chance to review options such as the number of players before starting a game.
 Most games are divided into levels which the player must work the avatar through, scoring points, collecting power-ups to boost the avatar's innate attributes, all while either using special attacks to defeat enemies or moves to avoid them.
 This information is relayed to the player through a type of on-screen user interface such as a heads-up display atop the rendering of the game itself.
 Taking damage will deplete their avatar's health, and if that falls to zero or if the avatar otherwise falls into an impossible-to-escape location, the player will lose one of their lives.
 Should they lose all their lives without gaining an extra life or "1-UP", then the player will reach the "game over" screen.
 Many levels as well as the game's finale end with a type of boss character the player must defeat to continue on.
 In some games, intermediate points between levels will offer save points where the player can create a saved game on storage media to restart the game should they lose all their lives or need to stop the game and restart at a later time.
 These also may be in the form of a passage that can be written down and reentered at the title screen.

 Product flaws include software bugs which can manifest as glitches which may be exploited by the player; this is often the foundation of speedrunning a video game.
 These bugs, along with cheat codes, Easter eggs, and other hidden secrets that were intentionally added to the game can also be exploited.
 On some consoles, cheat cartridges allow players to execute these cheat codes, and user-developed trainers allow similar bypassing for computer software games.
 Both of which might make the game easier, give the player additional power-ups, or change the appearance of the game.